Henry Ashley (Dorchester MP)

 Anthony Henry Ashley-Cooper (5 May 1807 – 2 December 1858) was an English politician and cricketer with amateur status.

 Early life

 Ashley was born at Wimborne St Giles in Dorset in 1807, a son of Cropley Ashley-Cooper, 6th Earl of Shaftesbury, and younger brother of Anthony Ashley-Cooper, 7th Earl of Shaftesbury, and of Anthony William Ashley.

 Career

 He was a member of parliament for Dorchester from 1831 to 1847.

-As a cricketer, he was associated with Marylebone Cricket Club (MCC) and made his first-class cricket debut in 1830.
+As a cricketer, he was associated with Marylebone Cricket Club (MCC) and made his debut in 1830.

 Death

 He died in 1858 at Clewer in Berkshire.